oxford-pharmacoepi/MegaStudy/IncidencePrevalence Code/README.md

 It does support SQLServer, postgresql, redshift, snowflake, oracle, and spark.
 If you have another database management system we will find out how it goes.
 Please report this as an issue in github.

-## There is no shiny available yet
-Please let us know if you need a shiny to check your results before returning them to us.
+## There is a shiny available to check your results

 ## Returning results